Kuree/kratos/README.rst

 differentiates itself from other DSL with the following design
 philosophy:

-- Fully debuggable: users can see a trace of every passes on every verilog statement.
+- Fully debuggable: debug hardware just like debugging Python code!
 - Highly efficient: Python frontend powered by
   Modern C++ binding.
 Designed with multi-processing in mind.
 - Human-readable verilog: we know how difficult it is to read machine